-Scallops are one of the most expensive, but also most delicious proteins of the sea!
+Scallops are one of the most expensive, but also most delicious, proteins of the sea!
 Nothing beats a bowl of risotto piled high with large sea scallops.
 But what are scallops?

 Scallops are bivalve mollusks that live in shells in saltwater.
 They have a delicate taste and texture- almost velvety- and cook up sweet and tender.
 There are different types of scallops and different ways to fish for them.